Split shooting: Arrest and legal proceedings

-Trial

 Zavadlav's trial began in 2021 under heavy security.
 Both he and his police escort wore bulletproof vests due to threats of retaliation from criminal associates of the victims.
 The prosecution sought a long-term prison sentence for triple aggravated murder, while the defense requested psychiatric reevaluation.
 The proceedings included testimony from witnesses, forensic experts, and police officers.
 As of the most recent reports, the final verdict had not been publicly confirmed.

 Reactions

 The incident shocked Croatia and ignited a major public debate about organized crime and the state's ability to protect citizens.
 On social media, some users portrayed Zavadlav as a "hero" who acted against known criminals, while others condemned the killings as unjustifiable vigilantism.
 Authorities, including the Mayor of Split and the Ministry of the Interior, urged the public not to glorify violence and promised a stronger crackdown on organized criminal groups.